Envirometrix/PredictiveSoilMapping/docs/Software.md

 sudo ./install.sh
 ```

 Note that the R versions are constantly being updated so you will need to replace the URL based on the information provided on the home page (http://mran.microsoft.com).
 Once you run ```install.sh``` you will have to accept the license terms two times before the installation can be completed.
-If everything went succesful, you can get the session info by:
+If everything went successful, you can get the session info by:

 ```r